-Newell also met responsible men in their early to mid-20s who grew up in high-risk environments but never pursued higher education.
+Newell also met responsible men in their early to mid-20s who grew up in vulnerable environments but never pursued higher education.
 Newell observed that it takes a few years for some young men to realize the benefits of college.

 The Mentor begins college for four years.
 The youth enters high school for four years.
 For four years, a relationship is built and the younger one watches the older one and begins to think, “He comes from the same place I do.
 If he can do it… so can I.”